Compiling a CMSSW package

 CMSSW workarea.
 The git repository will either

-subdirectory to disentangle it from your configuration files such as the
+for the analysis code, to disentangle it from your configuration files such as the

 .gitlab-ci.yml